Frequently Asked Questions About Mediation

 What is Mediation?

-Mediation is a process that allows both parties to reach a fair settlement with a neutral third party – the mediator.
-It allows the couple to control the timing and can be more economical than a traditional divorce proceeding settled by a judge, which often can be time-consuming and costly.
+Mediation is one option for couples that allows them to reach a fair settlement through a neutral third party – the mediator.
+Couples are able to control the timing, and a mediated divorce can be more economical than a traditional divorce proceeding settled by a judge, which often can be prolonged and costly.

-Mediation offers a win-win solution because both parties are involved in making decisions regarding custody, visitation, property division and all the other important issues that are a part of a divorce.
+Mediation can offer couples a win-win solution because both parties are involved in making decisions together regarding custody, visitation, property division and all the other important issues that are a part of a divorce.